joshvillahermosa/CircuitTrainer/README.md

 * ~~Built in timer (1st Phase)~~
 * Downloadbale content (2nd)

+## Developer notes

+* This uses SASS and SCSS Lint, please sure you have Ruby, then SASS and SCSS installed

 ## First Release Tasks

 * ~~Show Time of total workout~~